-David Scharfstein is the Edmund Cogswell Converse Professor of Finance and Banking at Harvard Business School, where he is also Senior Associate Dean, Doctoral Programs.
+David Scharfstein is the Edmund Cogswell Converse Professor of Finance and Banking at Harvard Business School.
 Scharfstein has published on a broad range of topics in finance, including corporate investment and financing behavior, risk management, financial distress, capital allocation, and venture capital.
 His current research focuses on financial intermediation and financial regulation, including research on housing finance, financial system risk, bank lending and funding, and the growth of the financial sector.
 Scharfstein is currently a research associate of the National Bureau of Economic Research.
 He is also a director of the M&T Bank Corporation.
 During 2017, he was president of the American Finance Association.
 In 2009-2010, he was a senior advisor to the U.S. Treasury Secretary.
 He previously was a member of the Financial Advisory Roundtable of the Federal Reserve Bank of New York.
 From 1987- 2003 he was a finance professor at the MIT Sloan School of Management.
 Scharfstein received a Ph.D. in Economics from MIT in 1986 and an A.B. from Princeton University in 1982.

 Sergey Chernenko, Nathan Kaplan, Asani Sarkar, and David S. Scharfstein, 2022.
 Applications or Approvals: What Drives Racial Disparities in the Paycheck Protection Program?